lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

     Figure 15 from `The LSST DESC DC2 Simulated Sky Survey <https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_, showing the simulated WFD region divided into tracts.
 The center image is one tract quadrant, and the right image one hundredth the area of the tract quadrant.
 Patches are larger than the right image, as described in the DESC's paper: *"each tract is composed of 7x7 patches, and each patch is 4100 × 4100 pixels with a pixel scale of 0.2 arcsec"*.

-The first :ref:`Examples-DP0-1-Notebooks` demonstrates how to identify the tract and patch for a given coordinate, and retrieve and plot a coadd image.
+The first of the :ref:`Examples-DP0-1-Notebooks` demonstrates how to identify the tract and patch for a given coordinate, and retrieve and plot a coadd image.

+*(MLG: point reader to another tutorial which retrieves and displays coadds with metadata for the overlay.)*

 .. _DP0-1-Data-Products-DPDD-Catalogs: